-Buying a car in the UK is generally different from most retail industries in that you don’t usually choose your car, pay for it and drive it home on the spot.
-Finance, insurance and registration requirements usually mean that there is a gap of up to a week before you collect your new pride and joy (or potentially much longer if you are ordering a new car from the factory rather than buying one in stock.
+Buying a car in the UK differs from most retail industries in that you don’t usually choose your car, pay for it and drive it home on the spot.
+Finance, insurance and registration requirements mean there’s usually a gap of up to a week before you collect your new pride and joy.
+In fact, it can be much longer if you are ordering a new car from the factory rather than buying one in stock.

-The answer depends on whether you have bought the car from a dealership in person, bought it from a dealer via phone/internet (“distance selling”) or bought it privately.
+The answer depends on whether you have bought a car from a dealership in person, bought it from a dealer via phone/internet (“distance selling”) or bought it privately.

-Buying a car from a private seller
+I bought a car from a private seller

-You can go back to the owner and try to get them to take the car back for a full refund, but this has probably never happened in the history of mankind.
+You can go back to the owner and ask them nicely to take the car back for a full refund, but this has probably never happened in the history of mankind.

-Buying a car from a dealership
+I bought a car from a dealership

 When you sign a vehicle order form, you are signing a legal contract to buy that vehicle.
 You are committing to purchase the vehicle at the price shown, with any extras listed on the order and subject to any caveats listed on the order.